Jessika Cowart: International career

 Cowart is eligible to represent either United States or Philippines at the international level.

 Philippines

 In June 2022, Cowart was included in the Philippines squad for the national team's training camp in Europe.
 The training camp was part of the national team's preparation for the 2022 AFF Women's Championship, held in the Philippines.

 Cowart made her debut for the Philippines in a 1–0 friendly loss against Republic of Ireland, coming in as a substitute replacing Dominique Randle in the 67th minute.

-She would make five appearances at the 2022 AFF Championship which the Philippines won.
+She would make five appearances at the 2022 AFF Women's Championship which the Philippines won.